matrix-org/matrix-spec-proposals/proposals/2230-identity-server-account-data.md

 ## Proposal

 The base URL of the Identity Server is to be stored in user account data.
-It shall be stored in the same format as in a .well-known file under the key, `m.identity_server` and shall comprise a single key, `base_url` which is the base URL of the ID Server to use (that is, the part before `/_matrix`, including `https://`).
+It shall be stored in the same format as in a .well-known file under the event type `m.identity_server` and shall comprise a single key, `base_url` which is the base URL of the ID Server to use (that is, the part before `/_matrix`, including `https://`).